karrioapi/karrio/docs/user-guides/admin.md

 # Administration

-When your shipping API is deployed and fully functional, you can handle administration related tasks from the `Admin Console`.
+When your shipping API is up and fully functional, you can handle administration related tasks from the `Admin Console`.